-4.1 As noted in the Keeping Learners Safe guidance the school should designate a specific governor for Safeguarding who will oversee the school's Safeguarding Policy and practice and provide a supporting link for the Designated Senior People for Safeguarding.
+4.1 As noted in the Keeping Learners Safe guidance the school should designate a specific governor for Safeguarding who will oversee the School's Safeguarding Policy and practice and provide a supporting link for the Designated Senior People for Safeguarding.

 The Designated Governors responsibilities will also include ensuring that the Governing Body/Management Committee undertake an annual review of safeguarding policy and procedures and how the school's safeguarding duties have been discharged.
-The Designated Governor and Chair of Governors must ensure that they attend an accredited Level 3 Safeguarding training or equivalent a minimum of every 2 years in line with the requirements of the DSP.
+Governors must ensure that they complete Group A Safeguarding training as soon as practical on commencement of the role.
+We would expect Chairs of Governors and the Designated Governor for Safeguarding to complete further training in line with their additional responsibilities i.e. Group B training modules etc. Chairs of Governors must complete Managing Allegations Against Staff/Professional Concerns training within twelve months of commencement in the role.
 They will also publicise training amongst their governing body and encourage their colleague's attendance as safeguarding is everyone's business.

-The Ysgol Gynradd Penderyn Safeguarding Governor is Mrs P Oliver. (c/o Ysgol Penderyn).
+At Ysgol Gynradd Penderyn the Safeguarding Governor is Mrs P. Oliver (Details available from the school office).